amr-elmowaled/discrete-project/README.md

 ```

-using this fact, we can know whether two expressions can possibly be equivalent or not:
+using this fact, we can know whether two expressions are equivalent or not:
 ```
 if both expressions has no shared variables: if both of them being equally either tautology or unsatisfiable: